awsdocs/aws-codestar-user-guide/doc_source/alexa-tutorial.md

 1. Choose **Next**\.

-1. Leave **AWS CodeStar would like permission to administer AWS resources on your behalf** selected, and then choose **Create Project**\.

 1. \(Optional\) If this is your first time using AWS CodeStar in this AWS Region, enter the display name and email address you want AWS CodeStar to use for your IAM user\.
 Choose **Next**\.

-1. On **Pick how you want to edit your code**, choose **Skip**\.
-You can set up your local workstation to edit the project's code later\.

 1. Wait while AWS CodeStar creates the project\.
 This might take several minutes\.
-Do not continue until you see the welcome banner\.
+Do not continue until you see the **Project provisioned** banner\.

 ## Step 2: Test your skill in the Alexa Simulator<a name="alexa-tutorial-step2"></a>

 In the first step, AWS CodeStar created a skill for you and deployed it to the Alexa skill development stage\.
 Next, you test the skill in the Alexa Simulator\.

-1. In the **Application endpoints** tile on the right side of the AWS CodeStar console, choose **Alexa simulator**\.
+1. In your project in the AWS CodeStar console, choose **View application**\.
 A new tab opens in the Alexa Simulator\.

 1. Sign in with your Amazon developer credentials for the account you connected to your project in Step 1\.